Coldcard/firmware/README.md

     ```shell
     git clone https://github.com/Coldcard/firmware.git
+    git fetch --all --tags
-    git checkout 2023-12-21T1526-v5.2.2
+    git tags
-    # get a copy of that binary into ./releases/2023-12-21T1526-v5.2.2-mk4-coldcard.dfu
+    ```

+4. [Download](https://coldcard.com/downloads/all) copy to --> ./releases/2024-05-09T1527-v5.3.1-mk4-coldcard.dfu (for example)

+    ```shell
     cd firmware/stm32
     make -f MK4-Makefile repro
     ```

-4. At the end of the process a clear confirmation message is shown, or the differences.
+5. At the end of the process a clear confirmation message is shown, or the differences.

-5. Build products can be found `firmware/stm32/built`.
+6. Build products can be found `firmware/stm32/built`.

-6. If you do not trust the results of `make repro` refer to `docs/notes-on-repro.md` which breaks down the process.
+7. If you do not trust the results of `make repro` refer to `docs/notes-on-repro.md` which breaks down the process.

+8. [Download](https://coldcard.com/downloads/all) --> ./releases/2024-05-09T1529-v1.2.1Q-q1-coldcard.dfu (for example)

-7. Process for Q firmware is the same, but change `MK4-Makefile` in last step to `Q1-Makefile`
+9. Process for Q firmware is the same, but change `MK4-Makefile` in last step to `Q1-Makefile`

+    ```shell
+    make -f Q1-Makefile repro
+    ```

 ## Long-Lived Branches